opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 Note, however, that there are a couple of differences:

-1. First, the WireGuard Local configuration will only accept one entry in the Gateway field.
+1. First, the WireGuard Instance configuration will only accept one entry in the Gateway field.
 Just leave the IPv4 gateway address there.

 2. Second, there is no concept of a Far Gateway for IPv6.
 So to successfully set up a gateway for IPv6, you need to do two things:

-  - When adding the IPv6 address to Tunnel Address in the WireGuard Local configuration, specify a /127 mask, rather than a /128
+  - When adding the IPv6 address to Tunnel Address in the WireGuard Instance configuration, specify a /127 mask, rather than a /128
   - Then, when creating an IPv6 Gateway for the tunnel, specify the IP address to be another IPv6 address that is within the /127 subnet of the Tunnel Address

 .. _dns-leaks: